The Construction of Modular Buildings

 Modular buildings can be constructed for temporary, semi permanent or permanent purposes.
 As they are quickly and easily constructed, they are very well suited to provide temporary emergency housing or when disasters occur such fires for example.

 As modular buildings are constructed in a factory, the weather does not affect the construction time which means a more accurate and faster completion date is achievable, unlike a traditional construction site where the weather and other factors often mean a building is delayed.
 Even electrical wiring is done in the factory.

 Modular buildings are either constructed from a single section or in the case of larger structures, they are made using several sections.
 These structures can be ordered from a company’s standard range or they can be made to specifically designed and built to the needs of the end user/company.
 Once completed, the modular building is shipped to its location where foundations will have been set down and these foundations can be temporary or permanent depending on what the need is for the building.

-Modular buildings are almost unrecognisable from those available 10 or 15 years ago.
+Modular buildings are almost unrecognizable from those available 10 or 15 years ago.
 They are far more complex and are of far better quality with many incorporating state of art technologies and materials.
-In these tough economic times, the ability to save a great deal of money on office space, extra classrooms and temporary health care centres for example is crucial.
-Modular buildings fulfil all the criteria required whilst being quickly and cheaply erected.
+In these tough economic times, the ability to save a great deal of money on office space, extra classrooms and temporary health care centers, for example, is crucial.
+Modular buildings fulfill all the criteria required whilst being quickly and cheaply erected.